sankalpsk151/RecSys/README.md

 ## Dataset

-The Dataset used was taken from MovieLens.
+The Dataset used was taken from [1M MovieLens](https://grouplens.org/datasets/movielens/1m/).
 These files contain 1,000,209 anonymous ratings of approximately 3,900 movies made by 6,040 MovieLens users who joined MovieLens in 2000.

 This was divided into training and testing dataset of 80-20 percent.